 Like… Warwick Castle

-Journey through more than 1,100 years of Britain’s past at Warwick Castle, as you wander the battlements, enjoy historic re-enactments, and see the castle’s resident Bowman showing off his archery skills.
-Get lost in the Horrible Histories maze and embark on an immersive journey through the Castle Dungeon, before finishing the day with a medieval glamping experience, with guests able to stay the night within the castle grounds.
+Visitors can journey through more than 1,100 years of Britain’s past at Warwick Castle, as they wander the battlements, enjoy historic re-enactments, and see the castle’s resident Bowman showing off his archery skills.
+Adventurers can get lost in the Horrible Histories maze and embark on an immersive journey through the Castle Dungeon, before finishing the day with a medieval glamping experience, with guests able to stay the night within the castle grounds.

 Love… reliving Elizabethan life at Kenilworth Castle